dgraph-io/dgraph-docs/content/dgraphcloud/cloud-multitenancy.md

 4. You have the access token which you need to pass it in `X-Dgraph-AccessToken` header.
-5. On client side you will need to use the above mutation programatically to generate the access token for your namespace.
+5. On client side you will need to use the above mutation programmatically to generate the access token for your namespace.
 6. If you are using a [dgraph client](https://dgraph.io/docs/clients/) you need to set the username & password and the client handles fetching the token & refresh logic for you.
 Note - Most of the dgraph clients will have a special method to login to a specific namespace.